 9/11 Memorial & Ground Zero

-The 9/11 Memorial is a tribute to the past, and over 51 million visitors a year here pay their respects to the 2977 people who lost their lives on 9/11 and the people who dies on the attack of and February 26th, 1993.
+The 9/11 Memorial is a tribute to the past, and over 51 million visitors a year here pay their respects to the 2,977 people who lost their lives on 9/11 and the people who died on the attack of February 26th, 1993.

-Here you’ll also find the “Survivor Tree”, a pear tree that was called this way because it miraculously survived the attacks of 9/11.
+Here you’ll also find the “Survivor Tree”, a pear tree that miraculously survived the attacks of 9/11.

 READ ALSO: The Ideal 4 Days in New York Itinerary